Apple Watch Series 4 vs Apple Watch Series 3 full review

 But some just seem to have been added because they look lovely.
 There are new dynamic faces, with fire, water, liquid metal and vapour graphics, and a new Breathe face that offers three calming, beautiful variations on the breathing animation.

-It feels like a no-brainer: the Series 4 features a slimmer body and a larger screen, has a processor that's twice as fast and comes with a raft of new health features.
+It feels like a no-brainer: the Apple Watch Series 4 features a slimmer body and (thanks to better use of the available chassis space) a larger screen, has a processor that's twice as fast and comes with a raft of new health features including fall detection and more sophisticated heart sensors.
 It's hard to make a case for the Series 3 - except that it now gets a price cut and starts at just £279/$279.

 If you're on a budget and can live without fall detection and heart monitoring (or probably more pertinently, can manage without quite so much screen space) then the Series 3 won't let you down.
+It's a more than decent smartwatch with a nice design.
 But we've only got eyes for the Series 4.